yahoo/jafar/packages/documentation/docs/form-path.md

 sidebar_label: Path
 ---

-Form / Field dirty flags are calculate on each relevant action such as init, change value and change data.

-This does not need to be passed by default in the initial form model json.
-You can pass it in the initial form model json, if you are currently loading a form model from persist model (i.e you saved the form model before user did page reload - and want to reload the form with the exact same model state that it was before the refresh)
+Each field controls a specific part of the form's model [data](data), which determines by the field's path.

 ## Field Path

-`model.fields.someField.path` - required boolean.
-Represent object path to a specific value in the model [data](data).
+`model.fields.someField.path` - required string.
+Represent an object path to a specific value in the model [data](data).

 ## Example